PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

   As a result, the quantum function always returns a classical quantity, allowing the QNode to interface with other classical functions (and also other QNodes).

-  For a full list of quantum expectation values, see :mod:`supported expectations <pennylane.expval>`.
+  For a full list of quantum expectation values, see :mod:`supported observables <pennylane.measure>`.

 * **Quantum functions must not contain any classical processing of circuit parameters.**